So long! It’s been good to know you. This dusty old dust is a gettin’ my home. And I’ve got to be drifting along.

 Climate and soil type are important factors affecting erosion.
 Intense or prolonged rainstorms are major causes of water erosion and landslides, while drought and strong winds are critical factors in wind erosion.
+More extreme weather conditions as a result of climate change are therefore adding to the concerns of both water and wind erosion.
 Soil type is important because it influences the susceptibility to erosion as well as the amount that can occur without loss of productivity.
-In chapter 6 we discussed how some soils (especially silts) with poor aggregation are more susceptible than other soils, especially those with good aggregation.
+In Chapter 6 we discussed how some soils (especially silts) with poor aggregation are more susceptible than other soils, especially those with good aggregation.
 This is reflected in the soil erodibility ratings, which soil conservationists use to plan control practices.

 EROSION: A SHORT-TERM MEMORY PROBLEM?